Billy1301/To-Do-List-app/README.md

 This App is to create a list of things to do.

-The main page will consist the create a new list button to enter Categories.
+The main page will consist the Categories list.
+    - Enter the name and press the add button

--once it is created, you click on the name to open a new activity to enter what you need to do within the Category.
+Press the name to open the next list activity to enter your to do lists for the Category
+    - Enter data and press add
+    - Click on item to strikethrough for done, click again to undo strike
+    - Long click to delete an item from the list